 There is no future for the second Global class newbuild cruise ship which keel was laid at MV Werften's Warnemunde yard in December 2019.
 While the vessel has completed only the lower hull, many of the systems and machines are either installed or on site/in the Drydock Hall.

 The German shipbuilding company MV Werften filed for bankruptcy on January 10, 2022.
 At a press conference on Friday, June 17, insolvency administrator Christoph Morgen announced that attempts were now being made to resell some of the engines and systems.
 The half-finished fuselage is to be sold at scrap prices.

-The bankruptcy came following negotiations between the government of Germany and the owner of the shipyard, GHK-Genting Hong Kong, which did not reach an agreement over financing for the remaining building of Global Dream, the Global Class cruise ship being constructed for Dream Cruises, another GHK subsidiary.
+The bankruptcy came following negotiations between the government of Germany and the owner of the shipyard, GHK-Genting Hong Kong, which did not reach an agreement over financing for the remaining building of Global Dream (Global Class cruise ship).

 The focus of the insolvency administrator is fully on MS Global Dream, which is now floating in the dock in Wismar (Germany).
 The Wismar yard was sold to the shipbuilding company ThyssenKrupp Marine Systems GmbH (2005-founded, headquartered in Kiel Germany) on June 16th.
 TKMS wants to build corvettes, frigates, and submarines there from 2024.

 The large building dock should be free by the end of 2023.
 All plans to complete Global Dream at Wismar Shipyard fell through.
 21 weeks after the beginning of the insolvency proceedings, the insolvency administrator hasn't received a plan with any prospects.